 - What kind and how much fabric softener should be added?

 Liquid fabric softener is highly recommended.
-These front-loading machines only require 1/4 of the amount recommended on the fabric softener label.
+These front-loading machines only require a fourth of the amount recommended on the fabric softener label.

 - What is the residue in the fabric softener compartment?
 It looks like mold.